akazyti/rtcamp_assignment/README.md

 ##### After logging in they should be able to edit information

-This is also done via custom api and Profile Page Can be Accessable from Navbar
+This is also done via custom api and Profile Page Can be Accessible from Navbar

-1. Email Can't be changed becuase that requires a authentication method in real life. for now i have not provided into edit section
+1. Email Can't be changed because that requires a authentication method in real life. for now i have not provided into edit section

 ##### They should be able to see all the Job Openings